mdaffin/disconnected.systems/content/blog/2012-10-07-arduino-and-cmake.md

-+++
-title = "Arduino and CMake"
+---
+aliases:
+- /arduino-and-cmake/
+- /posts/arduino-and-cmake/
+date: '2012-10-07T00:00:00Z'
-description = "A guide to building and uploading an arduino sketch with out the Arduino IDE using CMake." slug = "arduino-and-cmake" date = "2012-10-07T00:00:00Z" tags = [ "arduino", "cmake" ] aliases = [
+description: A guide to building and uploading an arduino sketch with out the Arduino IDE using CMake.
-    "/arduino-and-cmake/",
-    "/posts/arduino-and-cmake/",
-]
-+++
+slug: arduino-and-cmake
+tags:
+- arduino
+- cmake
+title: Arduino and CMake
+---

 The arduino is a great platform for embedded development and the ide it comes with is a good starting point.
 However, it lacks many features that make it a